MIT-LCP/mimic-iv/buildmimic/duckdb/README.md

 page.

-The instructions to load MIMIC-IV into a DuckDB only require
+The instructions to load MIMIC-IV into a DuckDB only require:
 1. DuckDB to be installed and
-2. for your computer to have a posix-compliant terminal shell, which is already found by default on any Mac OSX, Linux, or BSD installation.
+2. Your computer to have a POSIX-compliant terminal shell, which is already found by default on any Mac OSX, Linux, or BSD installation.

-To use these instructions on Windows, you need a Unix command line environment, which you can install using
+To use these instructions on Windows, you need a Unix command line environment, which you can obtain by either installing
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Cygwin](https://www.cygwin.com/).